sysfce2/godot-docs/classes/class_gltfdocumentextension.rst

 Description
 -----------

-Extends the functionality of the :ref:`GLTFDocument<class_GLTFDocument>` class by allowing you to run arbitrary code at various stages of GLTF import or export.
+Extends the functionality of the :ref:`GLTFDocument<class_GLTFDocument>` class by allowing you to run arbitrary code at various stages of glTF import or export.

 To use, make a new class extending GLTFDocumentExtension, override any methods you need, make an instance of your class, and register it using :ref:`GLTFDocument.register_gltf_document_extension<class_GLTFDocument_method_register_gltf_document_extension>`.